agile-students-fall2025/4-final-gesturetalk/UX-DESIGN.md

 <img width="796" height="692" alt="App Map" src="ux-design/gt-app-map.png" />

-Our web app will have 5 distinct pages as seen above.
-A user upon opening the app for the first time will be prompted to log-in / sign-up.
-If a logged-in user has cookies enabled, they will be directed to the home page immediately where they can join or create a gesturetalk meeting.
-A logged-in user from the home page can also access their profile where they will be able to change information like their screen name, etc..
-Creating or joining a meeting will redirect the user to a meeting page.
+The GestureTalk web application is composed of five main pages: Sign Up / Login, Home, Call History, Profile, and Meeting.
+When users first access the app, they are prompted to either sign up or log in.
+Returning users with cookies enabled are automatically redirected to the Home page.
+From the Home page, users can join or create a GestureTalk meeting, view their Call History, access their Profile, or enter an ongoing Meeting.
+The Call History page provides a record of past meetings and includes access to a Translation Log that stores the text translations from those sessions.
+This structure ensures a clear and intuitive navigation flow, connecting user authentication, meeting participation, and activity tracking in a streamlined experience.
 ## Wireframe

 [Link to Wireframe Source](https://www.figma.com/design/CYLPLEl7Iq3l6b4s67Qb20/gesturetalk-Wireframe-and-Prototype?node-id=0-1&t=zZn2rYZmLR8RMAFH-1)